chigwell/langdetector/README.md

 ## Output Example

-When you run LangDetectoR, it outputs a table with the detected languages, the count of files, lines of code, and the percentage.
+When you run LngDetectoR, it outputs a table with the detected languages, the count of files, lines of code, and the percentage.
 Here is an example output:

 ```
 Total files: 50